Physical Education

 As part of the Chantry cluster partnership we embrace the aims outlined in the partnership vision statement.
 We believe a high quality PE curriculum should be an integral part of the whole school curriculum and one that staff, pupils and parents understand and can contribute to, which is why it is included in our School Development Plan, school website and PE notice boards.

-Our vision for PE at Broadheath PE Improvement Plan
+Our vision for PE at Broadheath

 Sports Funding